 - Students experiencing excessive financial need may also apply for an additional 15% off their student fees by providing a cover letter explaining their need.
 These discounts are limited and available on a first-come, first-served basis.

-Financial Need Rates:
+Financial Need Rates: This has been

 To apply: please submit a cover letter explaining why you want to take the course and how the discount will help you realize this goal, along with two letters of reference (including one from your current employer/manager/volunteer coordinator).
 Submit to Brittany.firstname.lastname@example.org

 "I recommend this book highly.
 It is helpful for people in palliative care, but its clarity and practicality are such that I hope it finds a home on general acute care wards, the offices of primary physicians, and hospital out-patient departments." — Journal of Palliative Care